Harshithad9/resume-builder/README.md

 # 📝 Resume Builder

 A clean, modern Resume Builder web application that allows users to create, edit, preview, and download professional resumes in PDF format.
-Built using the MERN stack, the app focuses on simplicity, responsiveness, and usability to help users quickly craft resumes that stand out.
+Built using HTML< CSS and JS, the app focuses on simplicity, responsiveness, and usability to help users quickly craft resumes that stand out.

 ## 🚀 Live Demo